huahaiy/huahaiy.github.io/_pages/about.md

   community, known for their non-trivial technical depth, such as Datalevin and Editscript.

-* **Excellent technical communication skills.** Co-authored more than 30 peer-reviewed academic papers and granted 9 patents, among many other publications.
+* **Excellent technical communication skills.** Co-authored more than 40 peer-reviewed academic papers and granted 9 patents.
 A regular speaker at developer conferences and recognized as a thought-leader, with technical essays often appeared on the front page of Hacker News.

 * **Strong business acumen.** Experienced startup co-founder, well-versed in business operations, strategies, and market dynamics.
 Successfully